MyOralVillage/4-Share/deliverable-1/planning.md

 We chose this product because we felt that it could be the most impactful as far as it’s reach and scope is concerned, it also helped that the partner was one of the only registered non profit organizations that was interested in having us develop their idea and/or to help them see to light that it is implemented.
 We also considered B12Give and Harvard Medical, however we ranked the former lower because it was affiliated with a for-profit partner and the latter because it didn’t fit our impactfulness criteria.
 The process plan on the other hand was developed with having our target user’s concerns in mind before all else, for that reason we chose to use technologies that are most accessible to them while not forgetting the primary mission statement of the product.
 As for the decisions we made during the planning phase, they revolved around suggestions made for team convenience and due to practical reasons we needed to make changes with how the product is structured (that were run through with the partner).
 Notable examples of such cases include:

-  * the fact that we wanted to use react native to create the app however most of the team members didn’t have experience with react and the fact that the react apk was far larger than the required minimum size led us to choose native android instead.
+  * The fact that we wanted to use react-native to create the app, however, most of the team members didn’t have experience with react and the fact that the react apk was far larger than the required minimum size led us to choose native android instead.
   * We initially wanted to meet with the partner twice a week, however we soon realized that with 7 different schedules it was only possible to do it once a week.
   * Initially we wanted to implement accessibility features however after talking to the partner we realized that we should focus on our primary target audience.